letsgetthisbreadd/NutriQ/README.md

 **Required Must-have Stories**

 *  User can create an account
-    * Username, Email, Password
+    * Username, Password
 * User can log in
 * User can enter their information
     * Age, Gender, Height, Weight
     * Fitness and weight goals
 * User can see customized daily calorie limit
-* User can view customized meal plan (Table View)
+* User can view customized meal plan (TableView)
-    * Nutrition requirements will be based on calcuated BMR (Basal Metablolic Rate)
+    * Nutrition requirements will be based on calculated BMR (Basal Metabolic Rate)
 * User can click on a cell and view details
+* User can update their weight
+* User cam view progress towards goal
 * User can edit their goals
 * User can change password
 * User can delete account
-* User can update their weight and view progress

 **Optional Nice-to-have Stories**